Reidaa/placefinder/README.md

 # Placefinder

+Please provide your own google maps API key.

+Use at your own caution, this program is not yet optimized to make the least amount of request ...

+At the time of writing this, i'm out of free credit.

+If you are still reading this, I'll work on reducing the number of requests next month, when my free credit is back up.

 ## TODO

-- [ ] Deploy PostgreSQL db
-- [ ] Store data to db
-- [ ] workflows to
-  - [ ] schedule script run to update the database
-  - [ ] export the database data to csv format
-  - [ ] if modification; commit and push the modifications
 - [ ] "Temporarily closed" / "Definitely Closed"
   - [ ] Mark them
+  - [ ] Do not store them
-  - [ ] Delete "Definitely Closed"
+- [ ] Other cities ?
+- [ ] Display the whole data set, not just the top X, and sorted